jrandersen/revit_to_airtable/sprints/sprint2/sprint2.md

 ```

 Here are the updates to the functions in the airtable file.
-I have added some code here to deal with large response from NoCodeAPI.
-It is buried in documentation but their response are bundles of 100 lines, this is to deal with airtable throttling.
-To deal with that on our side I am creating a list ```result``` then each 100 line ```r.json``` is appended to it, finally in the return I am flattening the list with the ```utils.listSmash```.
+I have added some code here to deal with large responses from NoCodeAPI.
+It is buried in the documentation but the response are bundles of 100 lines, this is a result of airtable throttling.
+To deal with that on our side; I am creating a list ```result``` then each 100 line ```r.json``` is appended to it, finally in the return I am flattening the list with the ```utils.listSmash```.
 ```python
 def getData(url):
     result = []